DMK1729/templates/README.md

 #  word prediction model
- Predicts the next word in given sentence.
+ Predicts the next word in  a given sentence.